 Before you teach your child how to use Avaz, you (the communication partner) need to know how to use it yourself.
 So practice with Avaz, when the child is away or asleep.
 Explore the vocabulary and practice communicating with Avaz, with a partner so that you feel comfortable while using it with your child.
 Let parents use Avaz to communicate with each other, for better practice.
 Remember that unless you know where the words are located in the hierarchy, you will be fumbling to find the word while modelling.
 Click here to know how to Practice modelling words in Avaz.

-We suggest different approaches or streams to developing the child's communication, emotional expression, while also developing language.
+We suggest a combination of approaches or streams to developing the child's communication, emotional expression, while also developing language.
 You can follow either of these streams or a combination of both, as you may find suitable for your child's needs:

 I Language through daily activities